From clean energy pioneers to system builders

 2. Biodiversity and land use conflicts: As renewable energy expands, balancing development with nature conservation becomes crucial.
 Projects often overlap with ecologically sensitive areas, requiring careful management.

 5. Market volatility: The growing share of intermittent renewables has led to increased price fluctuations, including negative prices during high generation periods.
-Grid constraints also contribute to price disparities between regions.
+Grid constraints and transmission bottlenecks also contribute to price disparities between regions.

 Find out more about the main risks in the Nordic power sector.